cassiotbatista/dirty-scripts/README.md

-# dirty-scripts
+# Dirty scripts

-A bunch of scripts for everyday use
+A bunch of scripts for everyday use in audio-processing-related tasks.